 Kindergarten students package the books, crayons, stickers, and more that they collected for the WIC program.

-Each month one of the classes at St. Brigid visits a nursing home or assisted care facility.
 The students sing songs, read to the residents, or just chat with them.
 The residents always look forward to our visits.

-Second graders perform for nursing home residents in November.
+Second graders perform for nursing home residents.

 St. Jude Hospital